 So much water is flowing throughout our bodies, which is good for our muscles, organs, and blood flow.
-However, sometimes our body holds on to way too much water, causing certain parts to swell up and get super puffy.
-Water retention, also known as edema or fluid retention, can happen to anyone’s circulatory system.
-Most of the time, people severely swell up in their legs, hands, and feet.
-Some cases can be more serious than others, which is why you must pay attention to important indicators as to what you might be experiencing.
+However, sometimes our body holds on to way too much water, causing certain parts to swell up and get puffy.
+Water retention, also known as edema, can happen to anyone’s circulatory system.
+A major symptom is swelling or puffiness in your skin that causes it to appear stretched and shiny.
+Most people tend to severely swell up in their legs, hands, and feet, which tends to be worse in areas of the body that are closer to the ground.

 Meet the Expert